The tracker · European Union

 EnactedJune 2023

-First compliance deadline30 December 2025 (large operators)
+First compliance deadline30 December 2026 (large operators); 30 June 2027 (micro and small)

 Companies in scopeOperators and traders placing cattle, cocoa, coffee, palm oil, rubber, soy or wood products on the EU market